 The Rolleston's & the first subterranean ball at Welbeck Abbey

-Today's "Tale from Watnall Hall" looks at the evidence that suggests Lady Maud Rolleston was the first to use famous subterranean ballroom at Welbeck Abbey for the Rufford Hunt Ball of 1891...
+Today's "Tale from Watnall Hall" looks at the evidence that suggests Lady Maud Rolleston (of Watnall Hall) was the first person to ever use the famous subterranean ballroom at Welbeck Abbey when she organised the Rufford Hunt Ball of 1891...

 The Hampshire Advertiser of November 28th 1891 has an intriguing article (below) about Colonel Rolleston of Watnall Hall and his time as Master of the prestigious Rufford Hunt.
 He had taken up the position two years earlier, moving from Watnall Hall to live at Edwinstowe at the heart of the Rufford Hunt's area.